ValentinJDT/Configurable-ReactJS-Typescript-Template/README.md

 Edit/add default configuration files in `/public/default`.
 If the edited configuration(s) doesn't/don't exist, it falls back to the default configuration(s).

+If you want to add configuration file, add json file in `/public/default`, and add filename in `CONFIG_FILES` array in `/src/contexts/ConfigContext.ts`.
+If anyone wants to automate this step, do a pull request !

 Use `useConfig` to acces to configuration.

 ## Build prod